 The biggest problem with 2FA is that it’s an added hassle, and in a world where ‘password’ and ‘123456’ are the most commonly used passwords, many can simply not be bothered with it.

-While much more secure than one factor authentication, 2FA (and 3FA for that matter) is still vulnerable man-in-the middle, man-in-the-browser, keylogging, and other well known hacking attacks.
+While much more secure than one-factor authentication, 2FA (and 3FA for that matter) is still vulnerable to man-in-the middle, man-in-the-browser, keylogging, and other well-known hacking attacks.
 Each authentication factor added, however, does make such attacks much less likely to succeed.